COVID-19 Vaccine Authorized for Young Children: Answering Parents' Top Questions

 Distribution of the Pfizer-BioNTech and Moderna COVID vaccines for the youngest age group will begin this week.
 The CDC's Advisory Committee on Immunization Practices’ (ACIP) recommended that all children 6 months through 5 years of age should receive a COVID-19 vaccine.

-This expands eligibility for vaccination to nearly 20 million additional children and means that all Americans ages 6 months and older are now eligible for vaccination, the CDC said.
+This expands eligibility for vaccination to nearly 20 million additional children and means that all children ages 6 months and older are now eligible for vaccination, the CDC said.

 Parents may be wondering if they should get their children vaccinated.
 Vaccines are the best way to prevent serious illness in people of all ages, including children.